 Where to stay on Maui

-In our article on the best places to stay in Maui, we compare the popular tourist areas and even mention some of the lesser-known areas.
+In our article on the best places to stay in Maui, we compare the popular tourist areas in Maui and even mention some of the lesser-known areas.
 It’s a great resource to help you figure out which area is best for you and whether to stay in a Maui Airbnb or hotel.